mhenke/CYBR8420-SoftwareAssurance-Proposal/code-analysis.md

 Our team obtained a list of CWEs from a database and we found x vulnerabilities.

-We utilized SonarCloud to perform an automation code scan on Keyclock to idetnfiy Common Weakness Enumrations (CWEs) which are common software and hardwware weaknesses.
+We utilized SonarCloud, a widely-used cloud-based static code analysis tool, to perform an automated scan on Keycloak.
+This scan was specifically aimed at identifying Common Weakness Enumerations (CWEs), which represent a standard list of common software vulnerabilities and weaknesses.
+Utilizing this tool allowed us to identify vulnerabilites such as input validation errors, authentication flaws, and insecure configurations, which are often associated with CWEs.